Suntech TenkaraBum 33 (LT)

 Rod made in Japan.

-I will receive more in November or December.
+It turns out the supply chain is still broken.
+The TenkaraBum 33 rods I expected in February or March still have not come.
+At this point, I expect them in December.
 If you want one please let me know via the Back in Stock Notification Form.

 Shipping